 EVERYONE 12 YEARS AND OLDER (BORN IN 2009 OR EARLIER) CAN GET VACCINATED NOW

-In September the Powell River COVID Vaccination Clinic (located through the upper entrance of the Powell River Recreation Complex) will be open every Wednesday from 12-6 pm.
+In October the Powell River COVID Vaccination Clinic (located through the upper entrance of the Powell River Recreation Complex) will be open every Wednesday (see poster below for details).

 Thank you to everyone in our community for your patience.
 Please continue to do all you can to prevent the spread of the virus, and to keep you and your loved ones safe.
 This means reducing non-essential travel, wearing a mask when you’re out, staying six feet from others, limiting contact to those living in your household, and washing your hands frequently.

 Below is an extensive list of answers to Frequently Asked Questions about the COVID-19 vaccines.
 Click on these links for questions and answers for these general topics:

 The BC government provides translation services in more than 120 languages.

 Call 1-888-268-4319 between 7:30 am and 5 pm.